How to Journal – A Beginner’s Guide to Journaling

 Journaling and You

-Journaling is a truly freeing experience.
+Your journaling experience should be truly freeing.
 It’s a place to come exactly as you are.
 Use it to find yourself, rediscover yourself, or reinvent yourself.

 However you choose to journal, have fun with it!